 Before the spinach has a chance to cook or wilt, pour in the egg mixture.
 It’s okay if the eggs don’t fully cover the vegetables.
 Top with the crumbled feta or cheese of choice.

-Continue to cook the frittata over medium heat just until the eggs begin setting around the edges (this only takes a few minutes).
+Continue to cook over medium heat just until the eggs begin setting around the edges (this only takes a few minutes).

-Remove the frittata from the oven and let rest for five minutes before slicing into six pieces and serving!
+Remove it from the oven and let rest for five minutes before slicing into six pieces and serving!

 This is delicious!
 The base recipe is really solid, and like everybody else, I had a lot of fun with various add-ins and flavor combos.
 Hearty, filling, and delicious!